Robert B. Ritter, Jr.

-Bob graduated from The Lawrenceville School and from Williams College with a degree in Psychology.
+Bob graduated from The Lawrenceville School and Williams College.
 While at Williams, he also played lead cornet in the first college jazz band ever to play in Carnegie Hall.
 Called the Spring Street Stompers, this Dixieland jazz group won the Arthur Godfrey Talent Scout show on CBS (#1 in the ratings at the time), appeared on the Tonight show on NBC, and played frequently at the top jazz clubs in Boston and New York.

 Bob and his wife, Laurel, live in Alamo, California.
 They have eight children and 22 grandchildren.